Security Solutions Center

 ![]() | ![]() | ![]() |

-Quick Guide to Decide which solution is best for your situation
+Quick Guide: decide which solution is best for your situation

-Second, worth knowing that the vast majority of In3’s client use either a Cash Surety Deposit (Program 2), or Standby Letter of Credit (SbLC, Program 1).
+Second, worth knowing that the vast majority of In3’s client use either a Cash Surety Deposit (option 2), or Standby Letter of Credit (SbLC, option 1).
 And if you have a choice between these two, cash surety has definite advantages over an asset-backed SbLC (compare both), such as the simplicity of using cash.
+SbLCs have additional features, such as the fact that the issuing bank can accept assets (or a reasonably strong balance sheet) to back the instrument, so that pathway does not tie up cash.

-But, you’re not in this alone.
-In3 is here to help.
-We have organized around these three “Done For You” (DFY) solutions specifically because so many of our clients cannot arrange their own Security, but are nonetheless fully qualified for CAP funding, with the ability to easily satisfy the higher standards (see checklist) of such DFY services.
-We will, of course, evaluate and openly discuss odds of success before entering any fee-based contracts.
-Impact Guarantee Fund also sets us apart from casual “joker brokers” that have no verifiable track record of success.
+This solutions center is also designed to let you know that you are not in this alone.
+We have organized three “Done-For-You” (DFY) solutions specifically because so many of our clients cannot arrange their own Security Deposit, but are nonetheless fully qualified for CAP funding, with the ability to easily satisfy the higher standards (see checklist) of such DFY services.
+With a high enough RAIN score, we would come together to discuss odds of success before entering any fee-based contracts.

-- Program 4 explains this further for a DFY Standby LC; see also In3CAP Guide to Bank-issued Financial Guarantees
+- Product 4 explains this further for a DFY Standby LC; see also In3CAP Guide to Bank-issued Financial Guarantees

-- Program 6 outlines the service offer to obtain advisory services to help you sort this out.
+- Product 6 outlines the service offer to obtain fast advisory assistance to help you sort this out.

 How In3 CAP funding delivers exceptional value